 Is a hiatus hernia serious?

-In most cases, a hiatus hernia is not a serious condition, although it does need treatment to reduce the risk of long-term complications.
+In most cases, a hiatus hernia is not a serious condition, although if it is causing symptoms, it may need treatment to reduce the risk of long-term complications.
 In some cases, a hiatus hernia can become severe and cause a strangulated hernia, which is a medical emergency.

 Can you eat nuts with a hiatal hernia?

-Yes, you can eat nuts with a hiatal hernia — nuts are recommended as part of a healthy diet for those with a hiatal hernia.
+Yes, you can eat nuts with a hiatal hernia — nuts are recommended as part of a healthy diet.